Masters in Public Health Programs (MPH)

 Capstone and Practicum Experience to Complete an MPH Degree

-The second requirement is a Practicum Experience which provides the students with a field-based experience in which to apply their freshly learned skills and knowledge.
+The second requirement is a practicum experience which provides the students with a field-based experience in which to apply their freshly learned skills and knowledge.
 This practicum experience must be in the scope of the concentration the student has chosen and often needs to be found by the student.

-Choose the Right Masters In Public Health Program
+Choose the Right Master’s In Public Health Program

 MPH Dual Degrees